The Time in Between (TV series): Soundtrack

-Music score was composed by César Benito.
-The soundtrack album reached #2 on Spain’s iTunes Store Albums, and #1 on the Soundtracks category.
+The music score was composed by César Benito.
+The soundtrack album reached #2 on Spain's iTunes Store Albums, and #1 on the Soundtracks category.
 It also won numerous awards, including Best Music for Television by the Academy of Sciences and Arts of Television of Spain, and is one of the most played TV soundtracks worldwide on Spotify with more than two million plays since its release.

 The "Theme of Sira" from the soundtrack was used by Spanish gymnast Carolina Rodríguez in her ribbon routine since 2014, including the 2016 Summer Olympics.

 List of episodes

 International broadcast

-The rights for El tiempo entre costuras were acquired in Italy by Canale 5; the series premiered in Italy on April 25, 2014 as Il tempo del coraggio e dell'amore (The Time of Courage and Love) and aired with an average of 3.4 million viewers (14% share).
+The rights for El tiempo entre costuras were acquired in Italy by Canale 5; the series premiered in Italy on 25 April 2014 as Il tempo del coraggio e dell'amore (The Time of Courage and Love) and aired with an average of 3.4 million viewers (14% share).
 In Portugal, the series aired on TVI.
 In Japan, the series premiered in June 2015 on NHK General TV as Jonetsu no Shira (Sira's Passion).
-The rights for the series have also been acquired in China (CCTV-8), Taiwan (PTS), Hungary (MTVA), Croatia (RTL Televizija) or Chile (TVN), among others.
+The rights for the series have also been acquired in China (CCTV-8), Taiwan (PTS), Hungary (MTVA), Croatia (RTL Televizija), Greece (ERT) and Chile (TVN), among others.

 This series is also available on Netflix in the USA on their streaming services.